weinstein/website/_posts/2022-10-18-lego-clock.md

 Also, I'm not sure what criteria are used to sort the gear trains in various websites, but I wanted to play around with the **sorting to surface the "optimal" gear trains and placements**.

-So, I wrote some python scripts to do all that!
+So, I wrote a python script to do all that!
 Did I mention that my background is in software? :)

 ## How To Compute The Best Gear Trains Using Python

-The scripts are in my [`weinstein/lego-gear-calculator` repository on github](https://github.com/weinstein/lego-gear-calculator).
+The script is in my [`weinstein/lego-gear-calculator` repository on github](https://github.com/weinstein/lego-gear-calculator).

 The high level overview of how it works:
-  1. Find all the gear trains that achieve the target gear ratio
+  1. Find all the gear trains (sequences of gear pairs) that achieve the target gear ratio
-  2. For each gear train, find all the ways those pairs of gears can be placed in 2D so that the pairs mesh
+  2. For each gear train, find all the ways it can be placed in 2D with the gear pairs meshing together
   3. Use a greedy algorithm to determine the z-placement of gears on axles [^4]
-  4. Sort the results by criteria such as: number of gears, volume required, etc
+  4. Sort the results by criteria like number of gears, volume required, etc

 Here's the most interesting snippet which expresses all the constraints mentioned above and generates the actual clock gear train arrangements:
 ```python